English: Baheda, Belliric Myrobalan, Bastard myrobalan, Bedda nut tree

 Keep in mind that the Beach Almond is a large tree, and when considering planting it in a landscape, it’s essential to give it enough space to grow and consider the local environmental conditions.
 Always check with local authorities and experts to ensure that the tree is suitable for your specific location and won’t cause any ecological disruptions.

-One of Triphala, it is used to treat indigestion, loose motion, hiccups, cough, respiratory problems, diabetes etc.
+One of Triphala, is used to treat indigestion, loose motion, hiccups, cough, respiratory problems, diabetes, etc.

 Useful plant parts:

 Click to find the details of the Medicines